UN envoy steps up contacts with Yemen rebels, govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SANAA: UN envoy Martin Griffiths met a Yemeni rebel leader in insurgent-held Sanaa on Saturday and is to follow up by holding talks in Riyadh with Yemen’s government in a drive to relaunch a peace process.
+SANAA: UN envoy Martin Griffiths met a Yemeni rebel leader in insurgent-held Sanaa Saturday and is to follow up by holding talks with Yemen’s government in Riyadh, a UN source said.

 In a possible breakthrough despite scepticism on the government side, the envoy has said he has opened a dialogue with Huthi rebel officials on “how the UN could contribute to keeping the peace” in the key port city of Hodeida.